webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 Default: *true*

 ### screenshotPath
-Saves a screenshot to a given path if Selenium driver crashes
+Saves a screenshot to a given path if the Selenium driver crashes

 Type: `String`|`null`<br>
 Default: *null*